DITAS-Project/ideko-use-case/dal/influxdb/IDEKO-DAL-InfluxDB/README.md

 4) cp vdc-dal-grpc-assembly-0.1.jar to lib directory

+5) Build and copy to lib directory scala-influxdb-client jar

-5) Create distribution with:
+6) Create distribution with:
 ```
 sbt universal:packageZipTarball
 ```
-6) Unzip the archive in target/universal/:
+7) Unzip the archive in target/universal/:
 ```
 tar xvfz ideko-dal-influxdb-0.1.tgz
 ```